 Inflammation of the Brain (Encephalitis)

 Usually the result of an infection, encephalitis symptoms usually present suddenly and continue to worsen.
 German Shorthaired Pointers, Maltese, and Yorkshire Terriers are predisposed to inflammation of the brain.
 Encephalitis can be caused by tick-borne infections or a fungal infection known as valley fever (this is usually local to the Southwestern United States).
-Rarely, encephalitis has an idiopathic cause (no apparent reason for the inflammation).
+Rarely, encephalitis is idiopathic (there is no apparent reason for the inflammation).
 In this case, it is assumed that the brain and spinal cord are under attack by the immune system.
 Middle-aged small breed dogs are most likely to experience this type of encephalitis.
 Another form of idiopathic inflammation is called necrotizing meningoencephalitis (NME).
 Middle-aged Pugs, Maltese, Chihuahuas, Papillons, Shih Tzus, and Boston Terriers are prone to this type of encephalitis.
 Suspected encephalitis should always be checked by your vet.

-If you notice your dog is experiencing unsteady gait with or without any of the aforementioned symptoms, it is always best to see your vet so he can rule out any serious issues.
-An ear infection, especially one caused by ear mites, should always be treated by your vet (while over-the-counter medication does exist for treating mites, your vet will have more effective medicine; ear mites are highly infectious and should be treated consistently to ensure that there is no re-infestation of mites).
+If you notice your dog is experiencing an unsteady gait with or without any of the aforementioned symptoms, it is always best to see your vet so he can rule out any serious issues.
+An ear infection should always be treated by your vet so they can ensure the ear drum is intact and there are no foreign bodies or polyps present within the canal.
 Strokes and brain tumors can be fatal, so get your dog to the vet immediately for testing and treatment.
 Your vet may order a spinal tap to test for encephalitis and x-rays or an MRI to check for bleeding on the brain or tumors.

 Ear mites are highly contagious, so treatment is a must if you have other pets.
 Continue treatment until all medications are taken even if your dog seems to feel better.
-Ear infections caused by other problems can be prevented by regular ear cleaning, especially in dogs with floppy ears.
+Ear infections caused by other problems can sometimes be prevented by regular ear cleaning, especially in dogs with floppy ears.
+The earlier we treat them, the sooner they resolve.
 Regular wellness checks for your pet may allow for the early discovery of an impending condition; annual blood tests and evaluation of the feces and urine can indicate your dog’s overall health condition.